GG-LLL/Greedy-Global-LLL/README.md

   - Pot-GGLLL (standard datatype implementation and multi-precision implementation with overestimated precision)
   - SS-GGLLL (standard datatype implementation and multi-precision implementation with overestimated precision)

-- generate_SVP_basis.cpp
+- generate_SVP_bases.cpp
 Can be used to generate SVP Challenge style bases.

 - collate.cpp
 Can be used to collate the results from multiple output files in one place.

-- SVP_Bases &ensp; SVP_Outputs
+- SVP_Bases &ensp; SVP_Bases_FPLLL &ensp; SVP_Bases_LLLReduced
-The input bases are contained in the zip file SVP_Bases, while their respective outputs are contained within SVP_Outputs.
+The input bases are contained in the zip file SVP_Bases.
+The same bases are in the zip file SVP_Bases_FPLLL, formatted for the use of FPLLL functions.
+The zip file SVP_Bases_LLLReduced contains the SVP_Bases in the other files, but 0.99-LLL reduced.

+- SVP_Outputs_Standalone &ensp; SVP_Outputs_Preprocessed
+The outputs from our programs are contained in the zip files SVP_Outputs_Standalone and SVP_Outputs_Preprocessed for multi-precision and standard implementations respectively.

-- Averages
+- Standalone_Averages &ensp; Preprocessed_Averages
 This folder contains the summaries reported in our paper.

 References: